 Periodontal therapy has come a long way in Kennesaw & Tucker, GA

 Gum disease is the number one cause of tooth loss in adults, and it can have grave consequences for overall health.
 Perhaps you thought treatment required uncomfortable, invasive periodontal surgery.
-At Dentistry at Kennesaw Point in Kennesaw & Tucker, GA, Dr. Kay Kalantari offers gentle, nonsurgical periodontal therapy as well as traditional treatment for gum disease.
+At Dentistry and Orthodontics at Kennesaw Point in Kennesaw & Tucker, GA, Dr. Kay Kalantari offers gentle, nonsurgical periodontal therapy as well as traditional treatment for gum disease.

 Gum disease is serious